-Examines the business principles required for a successful interior design practice, including establishing an interior design practice, carrying through a job and charging for it, writing client contracts, interviewing and job opportunities.
-Prerequisite: IND 205 with a grade of "C" or better, or consent of coordinator.
+Examines the business principles required for a successful interior design practice, including establishing an interior design practice, design project business issues, billing, writing client contracts, interviewing and job opportunities.
+Prerequisite: IND 203 or IND 205 with a grade of "C" or better, or consent of coordinator.